Caught in the Crowd: International songwriting competition

 In April 2009 Katie Miller-Heidke and Keir Nuttall were awarded the US$25,000 Grand Prize in the 2008 International Songwriting Competition for their composition "Caught in the Crowd".

 Music video

+The music video was directed by Stephen Lance and Mairi Cameron.

 The video starts in a laboratory with Heidke looking through the room with a torch.
 She pulls the sheet off a piece of equipment and tears out a drawing of a boy in a notebook.
 She drops it into some liquid chemicals and the drawing comes to life.
 Through the drawings in the notebook, we see flashbacks telling the story of the song.

-The music video was filmed in the Brisbane Grammar School Science Block, in lab 8, Brisbane.
+The music video was filmed in lab 8 of the science block at Brisbane Grammar School.

 Video competition

 "Caught in the Crowd" was the subject of a 2009 schools video competition, in which students were invited to highlight the issue of bullying by producing a music video for the song.
 The competition was promoted through social networking site MySpace and The Daily Telegraph, and was supported by the NSW Department of Education & Training and Kids Help Line.
 Among the schools that participated, Miller-Heidke selected a rendition by Dandenong High School to be uploaded to her official channel.